James Madison High School (Virginia): Curriculum

+Standardized Testing

 James Madison High School continually surpasses most Virginia schools in statewide and nationwide exams.
-For the 2023 school year, there was a 93.71% pass rate on English:Reading SOLs, >50% pass rate on English:Writing SOLs, >50% pass rate on History and Social Science, 91.53% pass rate on Mathematics SOLs, and 85.40% pass rate on Science SOLs.
-In 2022, Madison's average SAT score was 1217/1600.
+For the 2024-25 school year, there was a 95.72% pass rate on English:Reading SOLs, >50% pass rate on English:Writing SOLs, >50% pass rate on History and Social Science, 94.75% pass rate on Mathematics SOLs, and 88.80% pass rate on Science SOLs.
+In 2025, Madison's average SAT score was 1229/1600.

 Athletics

 James Madison's sports teams play in the Concorde District and 6A Northern Region.
 Their traditional rival schools include nearby schools Oakton, Langley, Marshall, Chantilly, and South Lakes.

+Football

+The James Madison football team is headed by Coach Justin Counts, and assisted by Coaches Brendan Ginley, Jordan Durham, and Andrew Baird.